You may add as many users as you wish to help enter and/or review data in the Reporting Tool.

 - Data entry users can enter and save information in credits.
 You can elect to give individuals who are actively collecting information the ability to edit data in the tool directly.

-- Administrators can manage and share data, add/delete users, purchase subscriptions, and submit reports.
+- Administrators can manage and share data, add/delete users, add/edit responsible parties, purchase subscriptions, and submit reports.
 You may want to restrict this level of access to your immediate team or the committee leading the process.

 To add users: